 On the other hand, if you are a regular/frequent tourist to this land of romance, you could look for a more off-the-beaten-path experience.
 In this case, the 8th to 18th arrondissements can be the best areas to stay in Paris for you.

 Here’s a quick overview of the best arrondissements to stay in Paris with hotel recommendations for each area.
-In case you prefer staying in Airbnbs rather than hotels, check out my post about the best Airbnbs in Paris with Eiffel Tower view!
+In case you prefer staying in apartments rather than hotels, check out my post about the best apartments in Paris with Eiffel Tower view!

 |AREA||BEST FOR||RECOMMENDED HOTEL||MORE HOTELS|